Profit Factor In Trading Explained (What It Is A Good Profit Factor? Examples Of Profit Factors)

 In this article, we look at the profit factor and explain what it is.
 We show you how it’s calculated and how you can interpret it.
 Moreover, we establish what a good profit factor in trading is: a good profit factor in trading has a value of more than 1.75 but preferably not above 4 either.

-In trading, you don’t want to become a victim of resulting, explained by Annie Duke in her brilliant book Thinking In Bets.
+In trading, you don’t want to become a victim of resulting, as explained by Annie Duke in her brilliant book Thinking In Bets.
 A good decision can lead to a bad outcome, and a bad decision can lead to a good result.
 When looking at just one decision, the quality of the decision is, of course, not necessarily linked to the outcome.
 However, the correlation between these two is high in the long run.

 How do you evaluate a trading strategy?